 If worst comes to worst and the Infected Player turns into The Beast, you’ll have to decide whether it’s worth trying to fight them off, or if you should mostly ignore them while you try to defeat Malvan.
 Sometimes it’s best to stun The Beast’s troublesome champions before directing your attacks at the Master himself.

 Discard effects are generally weaker than normal against Malvan since there are no Masteries to get rid of and every card you discard brings him closer to his Level Up card.
 That said, they can still be a way to skip a nasty action, minion, or transformation.

 Subscribe To Our Newsletter

-Get news about White Wizard Games products and events.
+Get news about Wise Wizard Games products and events.